Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Methodology

 \subsection{Ensemble Simulation}

 To study low-energy structures based on pair interactions between all involved helices, we considered ensembles of 160 helices in a square simulation box with periodic boundary conditions.
-Each microstate of the ensemble is then defined by the 2D position of the helix centers ($x_i$ and $y_i$), the rotation angles ($\phi_i$), and a height displacement ($z_i$) of all helices.
-All of these parameters are defined with respect to a global coordinate systems.
-Again, rotation angle and height displacement is specified with respect to one of the 18 symmetry-equivalent nitrogen atoms.
-In addition each helix has a handedness $h_i$ (1 for right-handed, and $-1$ for left-handed) and a direction $d_i$ ($+1$ for up, $-1$ for down).
-Based on these parameters, the contribution to one of each pair interaction can be obtained by transforming into the proper reference system through translation, rotation and mirroring.
+Each micro state of the ensemble is then defined by the 2D position of the helix centers ($x_i$ and $y_i$), the rotation angles ($\phi_i$), and the vertical shifts ($z_i$) of all helices.
+All of these parameters are defined with respect to a global coordinate system.
+Again, the rotation angle and height displacement are specified with respect to one of the 18 symmetry-equivalent nitrogen atoms.
+In addition, each helix has a handedness $h_i$ (1 for right-handed, and $-1$ for left-handed) and a direction $d_i$ ($+1$ for up, $-1$ for down).
+Based on these parameters, the contribution from each pair interaction can be obtained by transforming into the proper reference system through translation, rotation and mirroring such that one helix is right-handed point up.

 To assess the phases that can be formed from parallel and anti-parallel aligned L-PA and/or D-PA, we considered enantiopure ensembles as well as racemic mixtures, with purely up-aligned systems and mixed up-and-down alignments.
-This results in four fundamental ensembles to which we refer to as L$\uparrow$,L$\uparrow$-L$\downarrow$,L$\uparrow$-D$\uparrow$, and L$\uparrow$-L$\downarrow$-D$\uparrow$-D$\downarrow$.
-In addition, we consider a specific case where all right-handed helices are aligned upwards while left-handed ones are aligned downwards, which we refer to as L$\uparrow$-D$\downarrow$.
-Table \ref{tab:nomenclature} summarizes the individual ensembles.
+This results in four fundamental ensembles to which we refer as \{L$\uparrow$\}, \{L$\uparrow\downarrow$\}, \{L$\uparrow$-D$\uparrow$\}, and \{L$\uparrow\downarrow$-D$\uparrow\downarrow$\}.
+In addition, we consider a specific case where all right-handed helices are aligned upwards while left-handed ones are aligned downwards, which we refer to as \{L$\uparrow$-D$\downarrow$\}.
+Table~\ref{tab:nomenclature} summarizes the individual ensembles.